swilliams11/microgateway-plugins/oauth/README.md

 ```

 ## Configure the plugin
 In the same configuration file you also need to configure the `oauth` plugin if you want to change the default behavior.
-The example below changes the `oauth` plugin to allow OAuth 2.0 access tokens only (JWTs), enables access token caching and changes the `tokenCacheSize` to 150 tokens.
+The example below changes the `oauth` plugin to allow OAuth 2.0 access tokens (JWTs) only, enables access token caching and changes the `tokenCacheSize` to 150 tokens.

 ```yaml
 auth: